 We urge you to read our new report: The Sallie Mae Saga: A Government-Created, Student Debt Fueled Profit Machine.
-Please also share your experiences if you have had problems with Sallie Mae.

 Report: How Sallie Mae Became the Largest Student Loan Industry Player at Borrower and Taxpayer Expense